 Mini Chicken Pot Pies (gluten-free, paleo)

-When I made my pumpkin pie last Thanksgiving I knew without a shadow of a doubt that my light and flakey crust would be making a repeat appearance.
-When you have a recipe winner (especially with a gluten-free, paleo-friendly flour), you’ll want to use it over and over and over!
-It’s like discovering a top that’s totally flattering so you buy it in 3 different colors.
+When I made my pumpkin pie last Thanksgiving I knew without a shadow of a doubt that my light and flakey crust would make a repeat appearance.
+When you have a recipe winner you’ll want to use it over and over and over.

 - 1 cup almond flour